Josh and S.A.M.

 Josh and S.A.M. is a 1993 American road comedy-drama film starring Noah Fleiss (in his film debut), Jacob Tierney, and Martha Plimpton.
 The film is about two young brothers who run away from home due to emotional conflict over the divorce of their parents.
 It was directed by Billy Weber and produced by Martin Brest.
+The film was released by Columbia Pictures on November 24, 1993, receiving negative reviews from critics and was a box office bomb, grossing $1.6 million against an $18 million budget.

 Plot

-Josh Whitney and his younger brother Sam are on their way from their mother's house in the San Fernando Valley region of California to go stay with their father Thom and his new family in Orlando, Florida.
-Their mother is engaged and set to remarry a man Josh doesn't particularly care for.
+Twelve-year-old Josh Whitney and his younger brother Sam have left their mother's house in California to go stay with their father Thom and his new family in Orlando, Florida.
+Their mother is engaged to a man named Jean-Pierre.